spicyjack/public/notes/vim_plugins.md

 To install Pathogen:
   - `mkdir -p ~/.vim/autoload ~/.vim/bundle`
   - `curl -LSso ~/.vim/autoload/pathogen.vim https://tpo.pe/pathogen.vim`
-- To install new VIM plugins, clone the Git repo into `~/.vim/bundle`, witout the `*.git` extension
+- To install new VIM plugins, clone the Git repo into `~/.vim/bundle`, without the `*.git` extension
 - Pathogen will automatically set up links from the files in the `~/.vim/bundle` directory to the correct VIM directories